 Job description: Chairman of MAK Mentorship System

 As the Chairman of MAK, you are responsible for the internal and external communication.
 You are the contact person for several student associations, within TiSEM the Education Support Team, International Office, and for all volunteers at MAK, ‘MAKkers’.
 Furthermore, as chairman of MAK, writing policy and strategic plans is one of your main tasks.
+Also, you will be part of the General Board of Asset and are responsible for a good cooperation with Asset.
 Good written and verbal skills are important.
 For this function, it is important that you are capable of keeping the overview, you need leadership skills, and finally, you need social skills and the capability to listen to others.

-For more information about MAK and the MAKboard, please contact the current Chairman, Jelmer Schreurs (firstname.lastname@example.org), or one of the other board members.
-They will be happy to inform you.
+For more information about MAK and the MAKboard, please contact the current Chairman, Eveline Huckriede, (firstname.lastname@example.org), or one of the other board members.

 Job description: Vice-Chairman of MAK Mentorship System